nunofonseca/TeachingMaterial/README.md

 ## Aknowledgments
-This tutorial has been inspired on material developed by Mar Gonzalez-Porta, Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who we would like to thank and acknowledge.
+This tutorial is based on material developed by Mar Gonzalez-Porta, Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who we would like to thank and acknowledge.